 \section{Conclusion}

-In this work, we introduced GUIDE-VAE, a novel framework for generating realistic and user-guided time series data in multi-user settings.
-First, we proposed probabilistic user embeddings as conditions for generative models, which can be applied to any conditional generative model.
+In this work, we introduced GUIDE-VAE, a novel framework for generating realistic, user-guided time-series data in multi-user settings.
+First, we proposed an LDA-based probabilistic embedding scheme for user-specific conditioning, which can be applied to any conditional generative model.
 This approach effectively addresses the challenges of user-agnostic data generation and data imbalance by incorporating user identities, leading to significant performance improvements.
 Second, we introduced PDCC to enhance the realism of generated data, particularly by VAEs.
-PDCC mitigates the common issue of noisy outputs, allowing the model to capture complex feature dependencies and generate realistic time series data.
+PDCC mitigates the common issue of white noise in outputs, enabling the model to capture complex feature dependencies and generate realistic time-series data.

 We combined these contributions in the GUIDE-VAE model and demonstrated its effectiveness on a multi-user smart meter dataset.
-We considered two tasks, namely synthetic data generation and missing records imputation, and the results showed significant improvements over conventional CVAE models, both in modelling performance and sample quality.
-In overall, GUIDE-VAE offers a powerful solution for generating realistic and user-guided data.
+We considered two tasks: synthetic data generation and missing records imputation.
+The results demonstrated significant improvements over conventional CVAE models, both in terms of modelling performance and sample quality.
+Overall, GUIDE-VAE offers a powerful solution for generating realistic and user-guided data.

-As future work, we plan to showcase the effect of user embeddings in other conditional generative models.
-Also, we desire to investigate other applications such as forecasting.
-Lastly, we plan to apply GUIDE-VAE on other multi-use datasets like healthcare and finance.
+In future work, we plan to showcase the effect of user embeddings in other conditional generative models.
+Additionally, we aim to explore other applications, such as forecasting, and other multi-user datasets, including those in healthcare and finance.